francesco-innocenti/Neuro_AI_Papers/README.md

 by Zhuang et al. (2021)

-This paper tested a variety of state-of-the-art unsupervised neural networks, finding contrastive embedding methods such as SimCLR to perform as well as and learn similar representations to supervised networks in both transfer learning and prediction of spiking data, including first-person child videos.
-These models show similar hierarchical correspondence to the ventral visual cortex (higher layers tend to better predict lower visual regions such as IT and vice versa).
+This paper tested a variety of state-of-the-art unsupervised neural networks, finding contrastive embedding methods such as SimCLR to perform as well as supervised networks in both transfer learning and prediction of spiking data, including first-person child videos.
+These models show similar hierarchical correspondence to the ventral visual cortex (early layers better predict lower regions such as V1 and deeper layers better predict higher regions such as IT).

 [A Unified Theory of Early Visual Representations from Retina to Cortex through Anatomically Constrained Deep CNNs](http://arxiv.org/abs/1901.00945) by Lindsey et al. (2019)